liupeng2117/MethylSeqDesign/README.md

 R=c(1/15, 1/10, 1/8, 1/6, 1/4)
 dmr.result<-DMR.analysis(N0=3,cov.matrix=Mouse$cov.matrix, methyl.matrix=Mouse$methyl.matrix, pilot.R=pilot.R, R=R)
 ```
-* Predict expected discovery rate(EDR) when there are N=2,6,12,30,40,50 samples in each group.
+* Predict expected discovery rate(EDR) when there are N=2,6,12,30,40,50 samples per group.
 EDR is the genome wide power we are interested in.
 EDR=the number of detected DMR/The total number of DMR.
 This step may take a few minutes
 ```
 N=seq(4,50,2)
 predict.result<-Estimate.EDR.from.pilot(dmr.result, N0=3, target.N=N)